 - If possible, always try to obtain a customer signature for in-person purchases.

 - Require a valid government-issued IDs before every credit card purchase, and keep proof of all credit card orders.

 - Have a clear, easy-to-understand return policy.

-- Have a recognizable business name on credit card statements.
+- Have a recognisable business name on credit card statements.

-- Use a delivery service that requires signature upon arrival.
+- Use a delivery service that requires a signature upon arrival.

 - Train employees on best practices for card-present and card-not-present transactions.